ChicagoAcademyofSciences/data-cleaning/workflows/mala_accession-matching.markdown

 ### Process 2: Cleaning the data

-Much of the initial data in both Excel and Refine was not standardized, meaning there were many typos and no efficient methods to sort.
+Much of the initial data in both Excel and Refine was not standardized, meaning there were many typos and variations in names, and no efficient methods to sort.
 Refine provides excellent tools in faceting and reconciling these kinds of data, and is the recommened way to clean data in the inventory spreadsheet.
 Ideally, the Received from, Higher Geography, and Specific Locality should be reconciled and then formatted as following:

   * Received From/Collected By: LASTNAME, FIRSTNAME
   * Associated with Agency: AGENCY NAME, EXPEDITION/COLLECTING EVENT (e.g. Florida Expedition, 1877 or Natural History Survey.
 Both are from the Chicago Academy of Sciences